samueljaoui/iGEM-Pasteur-Paris-2018-codes-for-secretion-diffusion-and-influence-/README.md

 The softwares used was :

--For the production of proNGF part (part 1) :
+-For the production of proNGF part (part 1) : Anaconda

 -For the diffusion and influence parts (part 2 and part 3) : MatLab - Sponsored Licence - R2018a(9.4.813654).